Santa Maria sopra Minerva: Burials

-Saint Catherine of Siena is buried here (except her head, which is in the Basilica of San Domenico in Siena).
+Saint Catherine of Siena is buried here (with the exception of her head, which is in the Basilica of San Domenico in Siena).
 Beyond the sacristy, the room where she died in 1380 was reconstructed here by Antonio Barberini in 1637.
 This room is the first transplanted interior, and the progenitor of familiar 19th and 20th century museum "period rooms."
 The frescoes by Antoniazzo Romano that decorated the original walls, however, are now lost.

 The famous early Renaissance painter Fra Angelico died in the adjoining convent and was buried in the church.
 (He had painted a fresco cycle in the cloister on the initiative of Cardinal Juan de Torquemada, but those paintings have not survived.)

 Before the construction of San Giovanni dei Fiorentini, the Minerva served as the church in Rome of the Florentines, and therefore it contains numerous tombs of prelates, nobles and citizens coming from that Tuscan city.
 For example, the elaborate tombs of the Medici Popes - Leo X (Giovanni de Medici) and Clement VII (Giulio de Medici) - are located here, designed by Florentine sculptor Baccio Bandinelli.
 Curiously, Diotisalvi Neroni, a refugee who had taken part in the plot against Piero de' Medici, is also buried in the church.

 The tombs of Popes Urban VII and Paul IV are located in Santa Maria sopra Minerva, as are the Cardinal-nephew of Pope Nicholas III Latino Malabranca Orsini, Michel Mazarin (Archbishop of Aix) who was the brother of Cardinal Jules Mazarin, the Byzantine philosopher George of Trebizond, and two Renaissance theorists and practitioners, Filarete in architecture and Mariano Santo in surgery.

 Cardinal Astorgio Agnensi has his tomb monument in the cloister.